Anxiety in Children Ages 6\u20138: Understanding School-Age Worries

 This child erases and rewrites, tears up drawings that are not “right,” and melts down over minor mistakes.
 They may refuse to start assignments because they are afraid of not doing them perfectly.
 Parents and teachers often see this as conscientiousness or high standards.
 It is not.
 It is fear wearing the mask of effort.

-Research on perfectionism in childhood shows a strong link between maladaptive perfectionism and anxiety disorders, with the connection emerging as early as age six (Affrunti & Woodruff-Borden, 2014, Clinical Child and Family Psychology Review, DOI: 10.1007/s10567-014-0164-4).
+Studies show a strong link between this kind of perfectionism and anxiety, with the connection showing up as early as age six (Affrunti & Woodruff-Borden, 2014, Clinical Child and Family Psychology Review, DOI: 10.1007/s10567-014-0164-4).
 The core belief driving perfectionism at this age is not “I want to be the best.”
 It is “If I make a mistake, something terrible will happen.”

 The Avoider